3 Tips for Digital-First Brands

 Wherever possible, an SVG (scalable vector graphic) file format should be used for your logos and graphics.
 They keep line art super sharp and can be scaled infinitely without the need for multiple files with different resolutions.
 Pro-tip: make sure that any vector files sent to your designers aren’t just an image embedded into a vector file (we wish it worked like that, but sadly it doesn’t).

 Adage’s designers are experts in brand expression and implementation across digital spaces and can help you navigate these blind spots.
-Just drop us a line and we can help build your digital-first brand.
+Learn more about how our Branding Services can help your organization.